-- Semester 1: Contemporary World Politics: Theories, Concepts, Themes and Themes and Cases in US Foreign Policy
+- Semester 1: Contemporary World Politics: Theories, Concepts, Themes and International Security: War and Peace in a Global Context

 - Semester 2/3: Dissertation

 Upper-second class honours or equivalent in a related degree.
-Appropriate professional experience in a cognate field could substitute for degree requirement.
-IELTS 7.0 for students requiring language qualification.
+IELTS 7.0 (minimum 6.5 in the writing component) for students requiring language qualification.

 For detailed country-specific entry requirements please visit the International section of our website.
 If your first language is not English, you must provide evidence of your English language proficiency.
 You can find details on our English language entry requirements here: www.qmul.ac.uk/international/languagerequirements